MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 ### Use case #2: A customer representative wants to view availability from the Products screen

+To view availability from the **Products** screen, the customer representative would follow these steps.

 1. In the left navigation pane, select **Demand planning \> Products**.
 1. Select a product, and then select **View**.
 1. On the upper menu bar, select **View Availability**.
 The **Onhand Query** page appears with the **Organization ID** and **Product ID** values automatically populated.
 The **Organization ID** field is populated with the Dataverse organization ID for Dynamics 365 Intelligent Order Management.
 You must enter the **Company ID** value in the **Organization ID** field when dual-write is enabled in Dynamics 365 Finance.